Plate appearance

-In the sport of Major League Baseball a player is credited with a plate appearance (denoted by PA) each time he completes a turn batting.
+In baseball, a player is credited with a plate appearance (denoted by PA) each time he completes a turn batting.
 Under Rule 5.04(c) of the Official Baseball Rules, a player completes a turn batting when he is put out or becomes a runner.
 This happens when he strikes out or is declared out before reaching first base; or when he reaches first base safely or is awarded first base (by a base on balls, hit by pitch, catcher's interference, or obstruction); or when he hits a fair ball which causes a preceding runner to be put out for the third out before he himself is put out or reaches first base safely (see also left on base, fielder's choice, force play).
 A very similar baseball statistic, at bats, counts a subset of plate appearances that end under certain circumstances.

 Use as batting record qualifier

 At bats - rather than plate appearances - are used to calculate batting averages, slugging percentages.
-However, starting in 1957, at season's end a player must have accumulated 3.1 times the number of games scheduled for each team (502 plate appearances for a 162-game season) during a season to be ranked as a league-leader in certain statistical categories.
+However, starting in 1957, at season's end a player must have accumulated a minimum number of plate appearances during a season to be ranked as a league-leader in certain statistical categories.
+For batting championships in MLB, this number is 3.1 plate appearances multiplied by the number of scheduled games in a season, rounded up or down to the nearest whole number.
+As of 2024, with a 162-game regular season, this means 502 plate appearances are required to qualify.
+A lesser criterion applies in the minor leagues, with 2.7 plate appearances per game required to qualify.

 For example, Player A gets 100 hits in 400 at bats over 510 plate appearances, which works out to a .250 batting average (equivalent to one hit in every four at-bats).
 Alternatively, Player B gets 110 hits in 400 at bats over 490 plate appearances during the same season, finishing with a .275 batting average.
 Player B, even though he had the same amount of at bats as Player A and even though his batting average is higher, will not be eligible for certain percentage-based season-ending rankings because he did not accumulate the required 502 plate appearances, while Player A did and therefore will be eligible.
 There is, however, an exception: